 In the Zeus example mentioned above, the host "warfacebest.ru.swtest.ru" could be configured via IDS to alert on any traffic to that destination.
 Of course, the C2 servers could vary by sample and may be updated using the configuration file, but creating a signature like this could still be powerful in the context of a specific incident.
 With a thorough understanding of the C2 infrastructure and protocol, network owners might even consider taking control of infected machines as part of a takedown (law enforcement and other high tech companies have done this on occasion).
 Also, diligent documentation of C2 findings can help generate invaluable threat intelligence to correlate attacks and better understand threat actors targeting an organization.

-If you would like to learn more about dissecting malware to discover C2, I encourage you to join me as I co-teach the upcoming FOR610 course in San Diego.
-I'm also teaching FOR610 in Virginia Beach this August.
+If you would like to learn more about dissecting malware to discover C2, I encourage you to join me at an upcoming FOR610 course.

 Anuj Soni teaches FOR610 Reverse-Engineering Malware for the SANS Institute.
 He is also a Senior Incident Responder at Booz Allen Hamilton, where he focuses on hunting threats and double-clicking malware all day long.
 You can find him on twitter at @asoni.